mnadarsh/GCP/CLOUD_STORAGE.md

 Creating gs://YOUR-BUCKET-NAME/...

-# Upload an object into your bucket
+## Upload an object into your bucket

    **First, download this image to a temporary instance (ada.jpg) in Cloud Shell:**
       *code below*

         wget --output-document ada.jpg https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/Ada_Lovelace_portrait.jpg/800px-Ada_Lovelace_portrait.jpg

    **Use the gsutil cp command to upload the image from the location where you saved it to the bucket you created:**

         gsutil cp ada.jpg gs://YOUR-BUCKET-NAME

    **Now remove the downloaded image:**

         rm ada.jpg

 # Download an object from your bucket

    **Use the gsutil cp command to download the image you stored in your bucket to Cloud Shell:**

           gsutil cp -r gs://YOUR-BUCKET-NAME/ada.jpg .

+   **Copy an object to a folder in the bucket**

+           gsutil cp gs://YOUR-BUCKET-NAME/ada.jpg gs://YOUR-BUCKET-NAME/image-folder/

+ # List contents of a bucket or folder

+   **Use the gsutil ls command to list the contents of the bucket:**

+            gsutil ls gs://YOUR-BUCKET-NAME

+   **List details for an object**

+            gsutil ls -l gs://YOUR-BUCKET-NAME/ada.jpg

+ # Make your object publicly accessible

+   **Use the gsutil acl ch command to grant all users read permission for the object stored in your bucket:**

+            gsutil acl ch -u AllUsers:R gs://YOUR-BUCKET-NAME/ada.jpg

+   **Remove public access**

+            gsutil acl ch -d AllUsers gs://YOUR-BUCKET-NAME/ada.jpg

+ # Delete objects

+   **Use the gsutil rm command to delete an object - the image file in your bucket:**

+            gsutil rm gs://YOUR-BUCKET-NAME/ada.jpg